pickuperast/CodeGenerator/Editor/Agents/Prompts/UnityCodeValidatorInstructions.md

 }
 ```

-Result: INVALID
+Result: 0
-Explanation: solution is missing all code parts that were not changed, so when we insert provided solution program will fail.
+Explanation: \nsolution is missing all code parts that were not changed, so when we insert provided solution program will fail.
 Solution should have full code.

 # CODE: